lfedgeai/AegisEdgeAI/hybrid-cloud-poc/code-rollout-phase-1/README.md

 ### Enabling the Feature Flag

-To enable the Unified-Identity feature, rebuild SPIRE with the feature flag enabled:
+To enable the Unified-Identity feature, configure SPIRE with the feature flag enabled:

 1. **SPIRE Server Configuration** (`spire-server.conf`):
 ```hcl